Explore data analytics in Microsoft Fabric

 Screenshot of the Choose data source page.

 3. On the Connect to data source page, view the tables in the data source.
 There should be one table that contains details of taxi trips in New York City.
-Then select Next to progress to the Choose data destination page.
+Then select Next to progress to the Connect to data destination page.

 • Root folder: Tables